About phytosanitary certificates

 - conform with the current phytosanitary regulations of the importing country

-Export inspection and phytosanitary certification
+Request an export inspection and phytosanitary certificate